Understanding Credit Bureaus: What Every Student Should Know

 Is a credit bureau the same as a bank?

-No, a credit bureau does not lend money or hold bank accounts.
-It only collects and provides credit information to lenders.
+No. A credit bureau does not lend money or hold bank accounts.
+It only collects credit information from lenders and provides reports and scores to authorised users.

 How often should I review my credit report?